stealthpatch/Stealth_Patch/README.md

 Based on [LinkerMod](https://github.com/Nukem9/LinkerMod).

 ## Install
-When it is ready for release, this part will be updated.
-It should be as simple as installing game_mod in the end.

-This will be only available for Steam copies of the game.
+Instructions not available at this time.
+However, keep in mind that this will be only available for Steam copies of the game.

 ## Why?
 Why not?
 It was only a matter of time until someone from outside the community came in and made someting like this.